MicrosoftDocs/shell-experience/shell-exp-docs/index.md

   collection of command-line tools that are built into Windows.

 In general, command-line tools don't provide a command shell (REPL) interface.
-The `netsh` command in Windows is an exception, as it is both a command-line tool and a an interactive command shell.
+The `netsh` command in Windows is an exception, as it's both a command-line tool and a an interactive command shell.